tonyranye/AnimaAI/README.md

 ```

 You need permission to access the bucket.
-The owner (Lukas) can provide this in one of two ways:
+You can get this in one of two ways:

 ---

 ### 🅰️ Option A — Direct Access via Google Account (Recommended)

-1. Lukas grants you access in the **Google Cloud Console**:
+1. Someone grants you access in the **Google Cloud Console**:
    - Go to **Storage → Buckets → animal-ai-images → Permissions**
    - Click **“Grant Access”**
    - Enter your **Google email address**